MISTERNEGATIVE21/Banyan-Tree/README.md

 # RPM-OSTree Manager

 A simple, menu-driven Bash script for managing your system with `rpm-ostree`.
 This script provides an easy-to-use interface for performing common `rpm-ostree` tasks such as upgrading the system, installing and removing packages, switching branches, and more.
+Use `sudo su - ` to perform this .

 ## Features